September 27-30, 2021

 Brown County, IN is a mecca for artists.
 Known as the Little Smoky Mountains Indiana's beautiful artistic hill country, The drive into Nashville never ceases to amaze me.
 According to WGN 9 TV in Chicago, Brown County has more artists per capita than anywhere else in the Midwest.
 Once you visit this area its easy to understand why artists are drawn to its beauty.
 The rolling hills, lush forests, and winding roads along with picturesque cottages make for a perfect canvas.

-BROWN COUNTY ART GALLERY
+HISTORIC BROWN COUNTY ART GALLERY

 Here's a little history about the historic Brown County Art Gallery.
-The gallery has a rich history.
+The gallery has a rich background.
 The gallery was established in 1926 by the early members of an important regional art colony who began exploring rural southern Indiana in the 1890s.
 These early artists had been trained in the best art schools of Europe and America and were attracted to the rolling hills of Brown County because it offered both dramatic landscapes and interesting people to serve as subjects for their work.

 In 1926, they formed the Brown County Art Gallery Artists Association, which I am a member of and set up a gallery in a former grocery store donated by a patron.
 For over eight decades, the Gallery has managed to survive wars, depressions, recessions, fire, and relocation, making it one of the oldest galleries in the United States.